vonfalk/storm-javavis/doc/01-Storm/05-Threads.md

 thread, which means that each OS thread may have more than one running thread.
 Why does Storm allow multiple UThreads potentially sharing data?
 Won't that break the no shared memory policy?
 In a way it does, but it all boils down to the different scheduling of UThreads with respect to OS threads.
-UThreads are scheduled cooperatively, which means that one UThread must explicitly `yeild` in order for another UThread to be able to execute.
+UThreads are scheduled cooperatively, which means that one UThread must explicitly `yield` in order for another UThread to be able to execute.
 This means that we know exactly where potential thread switches occur, and reasoning about your program becomes much easier.
 Most languages only allow thread switches when sending a message and waiting for the result.
 Thread switches may also